Students on Further Education Non-Advanced Courses

 The following funding options may be available, but these are subject to individual circumstances:

 Students on a full-time, non-advanced course such as a NC, SGA or SVQ may be awarded a bursary by the College, subject to the availability of funds.
 This applies to those who are resident in Scotland, with the exception of Orkney and Shetland - students from these Islands should apply directly to their Island’s Council for Bursary support.
 Students from England and Wales should apply to their own Local Education Authority for Bursary support and those from Northern Ireland should apply to their local Education and Libraries Board.

 A bursary is a means-tested form of student support.
 The amount awarded will depend on many factors including the financial situation of you/your household - parent(s), spouse or partner.
 If you are eligible for a bursary you may receive an allowance towards your maintenance, travel and course materials.
 A bursary is normally paid in normally paid in 4 weekly instalments directly into your bank account.
 The first instalment is paid as soon as possible following your enrolment on a course.
-Payment will be dependent on attendance at College, so if your attendance record falls below 100% your bursary will be withheld.
+Whilst students should aim to attend all timetabled classes, the College will also look at engagement and progression when deciding on payment of funds.

 To apply for a bursary, you should complete the Online Funding Application Form which will be sent to you, via a link, once you have been offered a place on a course.
 We advise that you submit this online application as soon as possible, before the closing dates detailed in your account.
 Entitlement depends on a number of important factors and the funds available are limited, so please note that you may not automatically qualify for a bursary and some applications may be unsuccessful.
 If you are unsure about your eligibility regarding a North East Scotland College bursary you should contact the Student Advice Centre.